ngdzu/thread_prep/lesson-01-thread-basics/README.md

 mvn exec:java -Dexec.mainClass="com.springcourse.threading.basics.Application"
 ```

 The application starts a dedicated worker thread that delivers queued notifications while the main thread reports progress.
+All lesson classes live in the single package `com.springcourse.threading.basics` to keep the structure focused on threading concepts rather than layering.

 ## Practice Exercises
 Starter code lives in `practice/` with TODOs and failing tests to guide your work.